wasiflatifhussain/bookswap-microservices-based-marketplace-for-readers/README.md

 - Ports: EmailSender, WsBroadcaster, TemplateRepository.
 - Infra adapters implement SMTP/SendGrid, WebSocket hub, template store.
 - Outbox usually not needed here (it’s a sink), but keep retries and dead-letter handling.

+Note:
+for keycloak, to login or register with postman, go to postman and bookswap/keycloak folder

+- we have a web-frontend keycloak client who handles login/register
+- go to auth and click get new token and use those params already there
+- pop-up will have both login and register features
+- in our system, each microservice will call keycloak introspect to verify
+- token; so we made an endpoint for it on postman
+- for it, we need under auth -> basic auth -> username=client-id, password=client secret
+- we made a client called bookswap-backend for this purpose
+- then for this request, under body, use formdata and token = user's jwt token
+- shud return 200 for success with user info
+- for logout, we made a temp logout endpoint on postman
+- it shud have no auth, and body shud have client_id=web-frontend
+- and shud be given refresh_token for that user (NOT token)